SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 children.
 It defines the position and size of child and grand-child elements within the parent.
 It can also have an impact on the size of the parent element.

+Element are stored in a tree-like structure.
+Each element is an instance of *BlElement* the root element of Bloc.

 When defining layout, 2 parts must be combined to play together: *parent* and *children* elements.